 Latinx, Asian population increase in Chicagoland as Blacks, White population drops

-Chicago continues to be the 3rd largest city in the United States reveals the latest data from the U.S. Census Bureau.
-The city’s population grew by nearly 51,000 from 2010 to 2020.
+Chicago remains the 3rd largest city in the United States, revealing the latest data from the U.S. Census Bureau.
+The city’s population grew by nearly 51,000 from 2010 to 2020, according to a report.

-Latinx population increased by almost 100,000 and Asians by almost 45,000 in Cook County.
+Latinx population increased by almost 100,000 and Asians by nearly 45,000 in Cook County.
 The same could be said in the rest of the nearby suburban counties.

-However, the white population dropped, which is part of a larger trend in the whole of Illinois.
-The white population fell by nearly 700,000, compared to 2010.
+However, the white population dropped, which is part of a more significant trend in Illinois.
+The white population fell by nearly 700,000 compared to 2010.

-The largest increase in Illinois was in the Latinx community, growing by nearly 310,000.
-That was followed by those who selected more than one group, up by nearly 231,000 from 2010.
+The most significant increase in Illinois was in the Latinx community, growing by nearly 310,000.
+That was followed by those who selected more than one group, up by almost 231,000 from 2010.
 Asians grew by about 167,000 in Illinois, according to ABC 7 report.

 Chicagoland suburbs has been a favorite destination of Filipinx with plentiful Pinoy groceries and restaurants.